adarshpatil1/smart-energyRL/README.md

 - Avoid comfort penalties (e.g., cold nights without heating or dark evenings without lights)
 - Learn control policies automatically using Q-learning

-We used **Q-Learning**, a model-free RL algorithm, to learn when to turn each device on/off for energy and comfort optimization.
+ Here I used **Q-Learning**, a model-free RL algorithm, to learn when to turn each device on/off for energy and comfort optimization.

 ## 🧠 Why Q-Learning?